jonotuke/BREADR/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This basic example shows you how to analyse a real (anonymised) ancient DNA data set.

-First we load a basic counts example.
+First we load a raw counts example.

 ``` r
 library(BREAD)